mxcoppell/mcp-server-oauth/AUTH.md

 **Client Requirements:**

-1.  **Must Include `audience` Parameter**: Since there's no local proxy to inject the `audience` parameter, clients must include the `audience` parameter (`https://fancy-api.trading`) in their token exchange requests to Auth0.
+1.  **Must Include `audience` Parameter**: Since there's no local proxy to inject the `audience` parameter, clients must include the `audience` parameter (matching your configured `OAUTH_AUDIENCE` value) in their token exchange requests to Auth0.
 This is critical for Auth0 to issue tokens scoped to the correct API.
 2.  **PKCE Support**: Clients must support PKCE (Proof Key for Code Exchange) since the flow uses public clients without client secrets.
 3.  **Direct HTTPS Communication**: Clients communicate directly with Auth0's secure endpoints, eliminating the need for a local token proxy.